volume_breakout

 Volume breakout

 Detects unusual volume spikes exceeding N× the rolling average.
-Bullish: volume spike with close > open (buying pressure).
-Bearish: volume spike with close < open (selling pressure).
+Bullish: volume spike on a close above the prior day's close.
+Bearish: volume spike on a close below the prior day's close.
+A spike with an unchanged close does not trigger.

 Signal family